 Failproof high protein crepes you can make at home – Only 4 ingredients

 Why do I like protein crepes?
 My breakfast priorities are twofold: delicious and a decent amount of protein.
-Delicious because I like good food.
-Protein because it’s easy for me to accidentally NOT eat very much protein in a day and then wonder why my energy levels and recovery suck.
+Delicious, because I like good food.
+Protein, because it’s easy for me to accidentally NOT eat very much protein in a day, which leaves me wondering why my energy levels and recovery suck.
 Making sure my first meal is protein-rich starts my day ahead of the game, so to speak.

 As a result, I eat a lot of eggs.
-Omelettes, easy over, egg veggie scrambles.
-But sometimes I get bored of savoury breakfasts and want something sweet like pancakes or waffles!.
+Omelettes, easy over, egg veggie scrambles are easy options.
+But sometimes I get bored of savoury breakfasts and want something sweet like pancakes or waffles!
 AND I don’t want to compromise my protein intake.

 Introducing the high protein crepe!
-Or protein pancake if you prefer.
-The eggs plus protein powder really packs in the protein, making this my go-to for days that I know I need my energy to last such as a big hike or longer Brazilian jiu jitsu classes.
+(Or protein pancake if you prefer.)
+The eggs plus protein powder really packs in the protein.
+These have become my go-to breakfast for days I know I need my energy to last, such as a big hike or longer Brazilian Jiu-Jitsu classes.
 Making sure I get my protein on active days also speeds up recovery so I’m ready for more adventures as soon as possible.

-I love this recipe because it’s fast, dead easy to make, and toppings and protein powder options provide endless options.
+I love this recipe because it’s fast and so easy to make, while toppings and protein powder options provide endless options.

 Be the first to know about news, updates and special offers.